Brandon-Banda/greenacres/devlog.md

 - https://www.instagram.com/greenacresmarketalice/

+Change the website title dynamically dependent on page

 // TODO

+- [ ] Fill out the todo more
+- [ ] Fix the navmenu button problem where it needs to be hrefd to # before being clickable
+- [ ] Application page form validation

+- [x] Add social links buttons

+- [ ] Footer

+- [x] styled contract form
       Add phone number / address at the top

-Could add an email service on the site
+- [ ] Could add an email service on the site

-Improve css for responsiveness and support for mobile phone

 # https://mailtrap.io/blog/react-send-email/

-Change the website title dynamically dependent on page
+- [ ] Improve css for responsiveness and support for mobile phone

 // log